TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 `ghcr.io/theartofficial/artofficialstudio:cu124latest`

-For Nvidia 50xx series, cu128 is required, which is why this is the official release.
-Since drivers are mostly backward compatible for modern hardware, it's generally a good idea to update to the latest version that supports the newest CUDA version.
+For 50xx series, cu128 is required.

 The 4090s on runpod for example, only support cu12.4 at the time of writing this.

 To filter by cuda version, use this dropdown:
 ![image](https://github.com/user-attachments/assets/03a879c6-140a-44f3-a678-e5287892acaa)

 ## How to Install the Container on a Cloud GPU with RunPod (Process for other cloud services should be similar)